mcv46241/Prototype-of-Stubs-Drivers/README.md

 The driver to test the ShoppingCart class using the stubbed ItemPriceService.

 In this example:
-1. The ShoppingCart class calculates the total price of items in the shopping cart based on the prices provided.
+1. The **ShoppingCart** class calculates the total price of items in the shopping cart based on the prices provided.
-2. The ItemPriceServiceStub simulates an external service that provides item prices.
+2. The **ItemPriceServiceStub** simulates an external service that provides item prices.
 It returns fixed prices for known items.
-3. The ShoppingCartDriver class serves as a driver to test the ShoppingCart class using the stubbed ItemPriceService.
+3. The **ShoppingCartDriver** class serves as a driver to test the ShoppingCart class using the stubbed ItemPriceService.

+In real time the actual prices are obtained from thrid party sources / the values are obtained from different service DB, however in the above case we have mocked the prices using stubs.

+In order to execute the code - first compile the code:
+**javac ShoppingCart.java ItemPriceServiceStub.java ShoppingCartDriver.java**

+Then execute the driver class using the java command:
+**java ShoppingCartDriver**